timabell/timwise.co.uk/_posts/2023-05-22-zero-downtime-website-rewrite-migrations.md

 I was lucky enough to be involved in a technology shift at the Department for Education (UK) with some exceptionally talented people.
 I'd been part of a team creating an MVP (Minimal Viable Product) in C# with a couple of web front ends and a postgres database (yay no sql server!).
 The department then decided to shift wholesale to Ruby on Rails (for good reasons, but they are not important here).

 The approach taken was superb, went really well, and is well worth learning from, I'll outline it here for the benefit of all.
+It was inspired by a [previous rewrite at gov.uk](https://insidegovuk.blog.gov.uk/2016/07/29/the-specialist-publisher-rebuild-behind-the-scenes/) as we were lucky enough to have fabulous people on the team who'd been involved in that.

 ## How to seamlessly migrate